Skip to main content

 PulteGroup is one of the largest homebuilders in the United States.
 The company operates under well-known brands including Pulte Homes, Centex, and Del Webb.

 Like many large residential builders, PulteGroup-built communities have sometimes been the subject of homeowner complaints and disputes.
 These may involve construction quality, warranty performance, and repair responsiveness.
+If you suspect defects in your home or are considering a claim, a construction defect lawyer at Hollington Law Firm can review your situation in a free consultation.

 Important Note: Construction concerns depend heavily on the facts of a particular home, the terms of the warranty, and the underlying cause of the condition.
 This article is for general informational purposes only and does not represent a finding of fault or wrongdoing by any builder.